chrisman/meanest-tea/doc/specs.md

 ## backlog ##

-* User can choose Quantity via drop down number list
-* User can use Add to bag button to add tea to bag
-* New items added to bag default to qty of 1, if no qty is selected
 * The user can use Checkout button to go to checkout page
 * Checkout/bag starts empty, then updates with number of items
 * Checkout page has Order total